Allergy to Chemicals caused my Dermatitis

 - Some medications you put on your skin

 Usually, you won’t get a rash the first time your skin touches something you’re allergic to.
-But that touch sensitizes your skin, and you could have a reaction the next time.
-If you got a rash on first contact, chances are you’ve touched that trigger before and just didn’t know it.
+That initial contact sensitizes your skin, making it more likely to react the next time.
+If you develop a rash on first contact, it’s likely you’ve encountered the trigger before without realizing it.
+Identifying and addressing these hidden triggers is essential when seeking a permanent dermatitis cure that goes beyond just treating surface symptoms.

 Symptoms of contact dermatitis include: